-I was in Sylva for a job at interview at Western Carolina University.
 I’ve been coming to the region for twenty years, ever since friends moved here from Florida – a very common story.
 The mountains are filled with Floridians retiring from Florida to North Carolina.

 Trump supporters are proud of a map colored red, all those counties away from the coasts voting for a new kind of war against the federal government.

 But the red states are red just barely.
 In Asheville, which went for Clinton, restaurants and coffee shops make a point in identifying their bathrooms as “all-gender,” appalled by their legislature’s bumbling efforts to regulate toilets.